Skip to main content

 Nationally, Wood was appointed by former Agriculture Secretary Earl Butz to the Rural Environmental Conservation Program Advisory Board.
 He was among eight directors representing the Midwest on the American Farm Bureau Federation Board of Directors.
 He’d previously served on AFBF’s Labor Advisory Committee and for four years chaired its Dairy Advisory Committee.

-Wood stepped away from the presidency at its 95th annual meeting; a year later he was back to receive the organization’s Distinguished Service to Agriculture honor.
+Wood stepped away from the presidency at MFB's 95th annual meeting; a year later he was back to receive the organization’s Distinguished Service to Agriculture honor.
 Among those singing his praises on that occasion was Rick Snyder, an enthusiastic ag booster as Michigan’s governor from 2011-2019.

 “Thank you for serving our state and the agricultural community throughout your career,” Snyder said.
 “Your expertise in the industry has played a significant role in Michigan’s comeback.